wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/windows-prepare/includes/move-deployment.md

 |*Devices*|Select test users.|IT volunteers and support desk members selected for testing.|Yes|
 |*Operations*|- Create a schedule for communications.<br/>- Create draft content for emails.|- Communication schedule created to match deployment schedule.<br/>- Draft emails produced for company-wide distribution.|Yes|

 This will help you understand overall readiness.
-As the process manager, you'll use it to sign off on whether the environment is ready for the next phase.
+As the process manager, you'll use it to sign out on whether the environment is ready for the next phase.